-Eze hotels, restaurants, and attractions.
+Eze hotels, restaurants, and attractions

 Just seven miles from Nice, Eze was built in the 9th century.
 The spectacular hill-top location which made it an ideal defensive strong-hold in those days, makes it an ideal vacation retreat today.
 The views of the Cote d’Azur from here are breathtaking.